sultanofcardio/learn-python/level-1/README.md

 # Level 1

+This level covers the following topics:

+* Data and data types
+* Constants and variables
+---

 In level 0, we talked about computers processing data.
 This data includes the very instructions that we use in order to tell the computer what to do.